Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 a.
 Topic

-According to Google, meta tags are useful in helping both search engines and users understand the content of a webpage.
+According to Google, meta tags help both search engines and users understand a webpage’s content.

 Meta tags provide information about the web page’s topic, which search engines use to determine its relevance to a search query.